Greek Sicily Road Trip

 when to go IN SICILY:

 You will have reliable sunshine and warm temperatures May through October and pleasant sea swims June through September.
 Large cities like Palermo and Catania are crowded and busy with the added crush of tourists mid-July though August.
 Good news is, all of the archeological sites are mostly empty.
 I am grateful to have the place to myself, but totally don’t understand.
 Best two weeks of the year?
 The second half of June, or the first half of September.
-Or come to our Sicily 2021 retreat and we’ll see the sights together.
-Dates July 10 - 17.

 WE GOT THIS: